interlynk-io/sbomqs/README.md

 ## Goal #3: Customizable output

-`sbomqs` scoring output can be customized by category or by feature.
-We understand everyone needs for scoring would not match ours, we have added customizability around which categories or features should or should not be included for scoring.
+`sbomqs` scoring output can be customized by category or by checks.
+We understand everyone needs for scoring would not match ours, we have added customizability around which categories or checks should or should not be included for scoring.

 #### Category Scoring
-We have categorized our current features into the following categories
+We have categorized our current checks into the following categories
-- **NTIA-minimum-elements**: Includes features, which help you quickly understand if your sbom's comply with NTIA minimum element guidelines.
+- **NTIA-minimum-elements**: Includes checks, which help you quickly understand if your sbom's comply with NTIA minimum element guidelines.
 - **Structural**: We check if the SBOM complies with the underlying specifications, be it [SPDX](https://spdx.dev/specifications/) or [CycloneDX](https://cyclonedx.org/specification/overview/)
 - **Semantic**: We check meaning of SBOM fields specific to their standard.
 - **Quality**: Help determine the quality of the data present in the sbom.